-’Wool in Anatolia in the Old Assyrian Period’ in: C. Breniquet and C. Michel (eds.)
+2014b ‘Wool in Anatolia in the Old Assyrian Period.’ in: C. Breniquet and C. Michel (eds.)
 Wool Economy in the Ancient Near East.
-(Ancient Textiles Series 17).
-Oxbow, Oxford. (forthcoming)
+(ATS 17).
+Oxbow, Oxford. (peer reviewed)

-‘Technology and palace economy in Middle Bronze Age Anatolia: the case of the crescent shaped loom weight,’ in Nosch, M.-L. and H. Koefoed (eds.)
-Textile Production and Consumption in the Ancient Near East: archaeology, epigraphy, iconography (Ancient Textiles Series 12).
-Oxbow: Oxford, 2013: 78-92.
+2013 ‘Technology and Palace Economy in Middle Bronze Age Anatolia: The Case of the Crescent Shaped Loom Weight,’ in M.-L. Nosch and H. Koefoed (eds.)
+Textile Production and Consumption in the Ancient Near East: archaeology, epigraphy, iconography.
+(ATS 12).
+Oxbow: Oxford, 78-92. (peer reviewed)

 ‘Social Aspects of Textile and Textile Production in the Ancient Near East: Ethnicity and Dress in Middle Bronze Age Anatolia,’ in C. A. Giner, et al (eds.)
 Mujer y Vestimenta.
 Aspectos de la Identidad Femenina en la Antigüedad.
 Valencia, 2011: 23-31.
 (NP).